Steve Emtman

-Steven Charles Emtman (born April 16, 1970) is a former professional American football defensive end who played in the National Football League (NFL).
-He played college football for the University of Washington and was selected first overall by the Indianapolis Colts in the 1992 NFL Draft.
-He also played for the Miami Dolphins and Washington Redskins before retiring following the 1997 season.
+Steven Charles Emtman (born April 16, 1970) is an American former professional football defensive end who played in the National Football League (NFL) for six seasons.
+He played college football for the Washington Huskies, winning the Outland Trophy, Lombardi Award, and Bill Willis Award as a member of the undefeated team that won the 1992 Rose Bowl.
+Emtman was selected first overall by the Indianapolis Colts in the 1992 NFL draft, but his professional career was cut short by injuries.
+He was inducted to the College Football Hall of Fame in 2006.

 Early life

 Emtman was born in Spokane, Washington, grew up in nearby Cheney, and graduated from Cheney High School in 1988.
 Lightly recruited, he accepted a football scholarship to the University of Washington in Seattle to play for head coach Don James.